ibmtjbot/tjbot/README.md

 > For the servo, note that the red (middle) wire is 5v, the brown wire is ground, and the orange wire is data.

 # Bring TJBot to Life
+First, make sure you have configured your Raspberry Pi for TJBot.

+    $ cd tjbot/bootstrap && sudo sh bootstrap.sh

 [Recipes](recipes) are step-by-step instructions to bring your TJBot to life with [Watson](https://www.ibm.com/watson/developercloud/services-catalog.html).

 We have provided three initial [recipes](recipes) for you: